Yijunmaverick/UniversalStyleTransfer/README.md

 - To save memory for testing image of large size, we need to often load and delete model.
 So in our code, for the transferring on each content/style pair, we need to reload the model.

-- We found that using "CUDA_VISIBLE_DEVICES=X" is better than using "-gpu X" as the former choice will guarantee that all weights/gradients/input will be located on the same GPU.

 ## Citation